 Other scholarships and bursaries

 The School also maintains a number of restricted funds held for special purposes in connection with the development of the School's facilities as well as for scholarships, bursaries, prizes and other educational purposes.
-Currently between four and six academic scholarships are awarded annually to members of S5, who intend to study Advanced Highers, on successful completion of an examination and interview.
+Our current scholarship programme offers two and six academic and music awards to P6, TR and S1 pupils annually, as well as a number of academic scholarships to members of S5 going on to study Advanced Highers.
+More information can be found here.